CreativeCoder-GitHub/tribal-ancients/README.md

-# tribal-ancients
+# Tribal Ancients
 The repository for Tribal Ancients.
+Tribal Ancients is an Idle Game Maker game about managing a tribe through relations with other tribes, in addition to conquering land and maintaining your legacy through your successor.